ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/redis_cache/redis_mysql_aws.md

 terraform plan
 ```

-A long output of resources to be created will be printed.
+A long output of resources to be created will be printed to the console.

 ### Apply a Terraform execution plan